Alzheimer's disease: Caregiving

-Since Alzheimer's has no cure and it gradually renders people incapable of tending to their own needs, caregiving is essentially the treatment and must be carefully managed over the course of the disease.
+Since AD has no cure and it gradually renders people incapable of tending to their own needs, caregiving is essentially the treatment and must be carefully managed over the course of the disease.

 During the early and moderate stages, modifications to the living environment and lifestyle can increase safety and reduce caretaker burden.
 Examples of such modifications are the adherence to simplified routines, the placing of safety locks, the labeling of household items to cue the person with the disease or the use of modified daily life objects.
 If eating becomes problematic, food will need to be prepared in smaller pieces or even puréed.
 When swallowing difficulties arise, the use of feeding tubes may be required.
 In such cases, the medical efficacy and ethics of continuing feeding is an important consideration of the caregivers and family members.
 The use of physical restraints is rarely indicated in any stage of the disease, although there are situations when they are necessary to prevent harm to the person with Alzheimer's disease or their caregivers.

 During the final stages of the disease, treatment is centred on relieving discomfort until death, often with the help of hospice.

 Diet

-Diet may be a modifiable risk factor for the development of Alzheimer's disease.
+Diet may be a modifiable risk factor for the development of Alzheimer's disease but more research needs to be conducted.
 The Mediterranean diet, and the DASH diet are both associated with less cognitive decline.
 A different approach has been to incorporate elements of both of these diets into one known as the MIND diet.

-Studies of individual dietary components, minerals and supplements are conflicting as to whether they prevent AD or cognitive decline.
+Results from large-scale epidemiological studies and clinical trials have not demonstrated an independent role for most individual dietary components.